mrhosseini75/Semi_Autonomous_Drone_Nav/README.md

 * The "Drone_VR" folder contains the Unreal Engine environment.
 Extract it into the ``Documents\Unreal Projects`` directory.

 * The "Drone_shell" folder contains the main.cpp and Python scripts.
 Extract it into the AirSim folder you downloaded.
 Note that there's already a file named "Drone_shell" inside the AirSim package, so you'll need to replace it with the one from the project files.
 The program is written in C++, so you'll need to compile it before running it.

+* After adding the Drone_shell file and extracting it, you can use the ``Developer Command Prompt VS22`` to navigate to the repository where you put the AirSim package.
+Then, you can call ``build.cmd`` to compile the program and generate the "Plugin" folder for Unreal Engine.
+* Copy the "Drone_shell" file from the AirSim package and paste it into the ``Document\Unreal Project\Drone_VR`` folder.
+* Copy the "Plugin" file from the "AirSim\Unreal" package and paste it into the ``Document\Unreal Project\Drone_VR`` folder.
+There may already be a "Plugins" folder inside the "Drone_VR" directory.
+Simply replace it with the new one from the AirSim package.
+*
 Usage
 =============